Skip to main content

 Interestingly, the personification of ‘tying the knot’ is commonly associated with modern-day humanist wedding ceremonies and you can choose ribbons or ties that match your wedding colour scheme.
 If you want to combine two Irish wedding traditions, why not opt for using Irish lace, or fabric made from your county’s tartan?

-3. Wear a Claddagh Ring
+3. The Claddagh Ring

 A well-known Irish wedding tradition is for couples to wear a Claddagh Ring.
 This significant Irish ring was first produced in the 17th century and the design is named after the fishing village of Claddagh near Galway.
 The wedding ring is a symbol of friendship, love and marriage which is so fitting for a wedding day.